BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Data

 \section{Data}

-The instrument discussion has until this point been general, and applicable to a wide range of different data sets.
-In this section, we specialize our discussion to one particular combination of data sets, with \Planck\ LFI being the primary target of interest.
+The instrument discussion has until this point for the most part been kept general and applicable to a wide range of different data sets.
+In this section, we specialize our discussion to \Planck\ LFI.
 As discussed in Sect.~\ref{sec:overview}, only this data set will be considered in the time-domain, while external data sets will be considered in the form of processed pixelized maps.

 We note that the minimal sky model summarized in Sect.~\ref{sec:default_sky_model} includes seven distinct astrophysical components, three polarized and four unpolarized.
 Considering that there are only three LFI frequency channels, we immediately recognize that the LFI data must be augmented with at least four external frequency channels, just in order to make the model minimally constrained.
 In the default analysis configuration, we therefore include select observations also from \Planck\ HFI \citep{planck2020-LVII} and \WMAP\ \citep{bennett2012}, as well as from some ground-based surveys.
 In this section, we provide a brief overview of these data sets, and refer the interested reader to the respective papers for full details.